-Districts planning to change status for the ensuing year must notify the OPI as soon as possible, and not later than January 31.
-Because lead-time is necessary to process and record changes for a district, notifying the OPI after January 31 may result in lower Title I allocations and delays in other funding areas.
+Districts planning to change status for the ensuing year must notify the OPI as soon as possible, and not later than January 31st.
+Because lead-time is necessary to process and record changes for a district, notifying the OPI after January 31st may result in lower Title I allocations and delays in other funding areas.

-FY2025 GENERAL FUND BUDGET AND VOTING LIMITS
+FY2026 GENERAL FUND BUDGET AND VOTING LIMITS

-HIGHEST BUDGET WITHOUT A VOTE HIGHEST BUDGET VOTING REQUIREMENT FY2025 BASE + The highest levy over-BASE authorized or imposed between FY2020 and FY2024 + Non-Levy Revenues available to fund the over-BASE budget + FY2024 Excess Reserves used to fund the FY2025 over-BASE budget + Fund Balance Reappropriated available to fund the over-BASE budget + Flexible Non-Voted Levy Authority transferred from the Transportation, Bus Depreciation, Tuition, or Adult Education funds.
-Note: • Total fund balance reappropriated to fund the BASE and over-BASE budgets may not exceed 15% of the maximum general fund budget • Must adopt at least FY2025 BASE budget and highest budget without a vote cannot exceed the FY2025 Highest Budget.
-Greater of: FY2025 Maximum Budget - or - FY2024 Adopted Budget + increases resulting from individually comparing the FY2025 Basic Entitlement, Per-ANB Entitlement, Quality Educator, Indian Education for All, At Risk, American Indian Achievement Gap, and Data for Achievement payments to each FY2024 payment received. + Fulltime Kindergarten (FTK) Transition Amount (FY2024 Average Kindergarten Enrollment /2 X (PAA-3) % X 5,226 + 20.40) Any increase in Over-BASE tax dollars needed to fund the budget.
-Note: Equals the difference between the proposed budget (up to Highest Budget) and the permissive budget (Highest Budget Without a Vote).
+HIGHEST BUDGET WITHOUT A VOTE HIGHEST BUDGET VOTING REQUIREMENT FY2026 BASE + The highest levy over-BASE authorized or imposed between FY2021 and FY2025 + Non-Levy Revenues available to fund the over-BASE budget + FY2025 Excess Reserves used to fund the FY2026 over-BASE budget + Fund Balance Reappropriated available to fund the over-BASE budget + Flexible Non-Voted Levy Authority transferred from the Transportation, Bus Depreciation, Tuition, or Adult Education funds.
+FY2026 Maximum Budget - or - FY2025 Adopted Budget + increases resulting from individually comparing the FY2026 Basic Entitlement, Per-ANB Entitlement, Quality Educator, Indian Education for All, At Risk, American Indian Achievement Gap, and Data for Achievement payments to each FY2025 payment received.
+Any increase in Over-BASE tax dollars needed to fund the budget.
+Note: Total fund balance reappropriated to fund the BASE and over-BASE budgets may not exceed 15% of the maximum general fund budget Must adopt at least FY2026 BASE budget and highest budget without a vote cannot exceed the FY2026 Highest Budget.
+Note: • Equals the difference between the proposed budget (up to Highest Budget) and the permissive budget (Highest Budget Without a Vote).